Towards Effective In-context Cross-domain Knowledge Transfer via Domain-invariant-neurons-based Retrieval¶

 Key Findings¶

-- DIN-Retrieval consistently outperforms both zero-shot and embedding-based cross-domain ICL across all models and transfer directions.
+- DIN-Retrieval consistently outperforms zero-shot and embedding-based cross-domain ICL across all models and transfer directions.

-- This work provides the first systematic evidence that cross-domain ICL demonstrations can improve LLM reasoning—challenging the assumption that ICL must rely on in-domain examples.
+- This work systematically proves that cross-domain ICL examples can enhance LLM reasoning, breaking the assumption that ICL must use in-domain examples.

-- Although the improvement margin is modest (average 1.8%), it is statistically significant and consistent.
+- While the average improvement is 1.8%, it is statistically significant and consistent.

 Highlights & Insights¶

-- The insight that "different domains share reasoning structures" carries broad implications—reasoning capabilities are not domain-specific but transferable across domains.
+- The insight that different domains share reasoning structures is profound—reasoning ability is not domain-specific but cross-domain reusable.

-- The discovery of DINs offers a new perspective on understanding reasoning representations inside LLMs, revealing the existence of specialized neurons that encode domain-agnostic reasoning patterns.
+- The discovery of DINs provides a new perspective for understanding internal representations—dedicated neurons encode domain-agnostic reasoning patterns.

-- The method is elegant and lightweight—requiring no training, relying solely on activation statistics and cosine similarity.
+- The design is elegant and lightweight—it requires no training and relies solely on activation statistics and cosine similarity.

 Limitations & Future Work¶

-- DIN identification requires unlabeled samples from both source and target domains to compute z-scores, making the approach not fully zero-resource.
+- DIN identification requires unlabeled samples from both domains to calculate z-scores, meaning it is not strictly zero-resource.

 - The selection of threshold \(\tau\) and neuron ratio \(k_{\text{ratio}}\) lacks an adaptive mechanism.